bu-icsg/dana/README.md

 Overview
 ========================================
 A set of user and supervisor extensions (X-FILES software), hardware management of neural network "transactions" (X-FILES Hardware Arbiter), and a backend multi-transaction accelerator (DANA) to accelerate neural network computation [[1]](#cite-pact2015).
+X-FILES/DANA provide hardware acceleration for a subset of neural networks supported by the Fast Artificial Neural Network (FANN) library.
+DANA attempts to dynamically interleave the execution of neural network transactions to improve throughput.

 This system is intended to be used as an accelerator for a RISC-V microprocessor like [Rocket](https://www.github.com/ucb-bar/rocket-chip).

 ### <a name="toc"></a> Table of Contents
 - [Setup](#setup)